 Locating the Rules.
 The Maryland Rules are available online and in print.

-- Rule books in the library - The procedural rules of all the courts in Maryland, including the federal courts, are published in the two paperback rules volumes of the Annotated Code of Maryland.
+- Print - The procedural rules of all the courts in Maryland, including the federal courts, are published in the two paperback rules volumes of the Annotated Code of Maryland.
 Any library that subscribes to the Annotated Code of Maryland will also get the court rules.
 The rules volumes contain several different sets of court rules, which apply in different courts and in different types of cases.
-The rules volumes also include their own indexes to the court rules - one index for rules of the state courts, and a separate index for each of the federal courts that sits in Maryland (the U.S. District Court and the U.S. Bankruptcy Court).
+The rules volumes also include their own indexes to the court rules - one index for rules of the state courts and a separate index for each of the federal courts that sits in Maryland (the U.S. District Court and the U.S. Bankruptcy Court).